Windmuzz/Wiindmuzz/README.md

 - 👋 Hi, I’m @Wiindmuzz
-- 👀 I’m interested in biotech.
+- 👀 I’m interested in astrophysics and aerospatial.
-- 🌱 I’m currently learning Russian, programming and biology!
+- 🌱 I’m currently learning STEM, programming and violin.
-- 💞️ I’m looking forward to learn more on coding and on the potential of computers regarding genetics and the likes cause it's just rad.
+- 💞️ I’m looking forward to learn more on coding and on the potential of computers regarding space exploration, telescopes and the likes cause it's just rad.
 - 📫 How to reach me: on Discord if you ask :D

 <!---